 An open orientation program is organized in the first week of the first semester for guidance and advising the new students.
 The program includes advisory presentation from the vise dean and the academic advisor about courses registration, grades, student's service, student's rights, duties and safety issues as well.
 See attached Orientation for new Students A comprehensive orientation program is provided to new students at the beginning of the academic year by the academic advising and counseling unit.
 This orientation session is attended by the dean, department heads, and teaching staff.
 The goal of the orientation session is to provide comprehensive information pertaining to the campus life, academic rules and regulations, facilities, lab safety, learning resources, courses offered by individual departments, and teaching and assessment methodologies.
-The orientation session is also used as an opportunity to introduce faculty members teaching different courses.
-Orientation for female students is provided by the Assistant Dean in coordination with the academic advising and counseling unit in the female campus.
+The orientation for female students is provided by the Assistant Dean in coordination with the academic advising and counseling unit in the female campus.